Psychological Healing

 Real prayer, however, is about praying that God’s Will be done.
 In real prayer we seek first the Kingdom of Heaven and God’s righteousness, and then all the other things we need will follow from there (see Matthew 6: 31–33).

-So, no matter what difficulties and obstacles afflict you, learn to pray for the strength and the courage to endure all trials and difficulties gracefully, to trust in God’s justice and providence, and to grow in love and purity as a consequence of your struggles.
+So, no matter what difficulties and obstacles afflict you, learn to pray for the strength and the courage to endure all trials and difficulties gracefully, to trust in God’s justice and providence, and to grow in love and chaste purity as a consequence of your struggles.

 Praying Enough